arcus-azure/arcus/community/blog/2020-04-Releasing-Arcus-Templates-v0.2.0/README.md

 ## Web API Template

 Version v0.1.0 only contained some basic functionality, exception handling, and an option to add a shared key authentication mechanism.
-What version [v0.2.0](https://www.nuget.org/packages/Arcus.Templates.WebApi/) provides is a lot more than that!
+With version [v0.2.0](https://www.nuget.org/packages/Arcus.Templates.WebApi/) we provide a lot more!

 Here's what the default template contains without any additional configurations: